civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 7

-      **(1)** After an aviation industry participant **or beneficiary under an insurance policy held by that participant** submits a written claim for indemnification under an undertaking, the Minister must review the claim and  —  if a notice was provided in accordance with section 6 and the Minister determines that the claim is eligible for indemnification under the undertaking as it read on the day on which the event that gave rise to the claim occurred  —  indemnify the participant **or beneficiary** accordingly.
+      **(1)** After an aviation industry participant or beneficiary under an insurance policy held by that participant submits a written claim for indemnification under an undertaking, the Minister must review the claim and  —  if a notice was provided in accordance with section 6 and the Minister determines that the claim is eligible for indemnification under the undertaking as it read on the day on which the event that gave rise to the claim occurred  —  indemnify the participant or beneficiary accordingly.

-      **(2)** The aviation industry participant **or beneficiary** must provide the Minister with any additional information that the Minister considers necessary to determine if the claim is eligible for indemnification.
+      **(2)** The aviation industry participant or beneficiary must provide the Minister with any additional information that the Minister considers necessary to determine if the claim is eligible for indemnification.

   **(2)** Subsection 7(5) of the Act is replaced by the following:

-    **(5)** Despite subsection (1), the Minister is not required to indemnify an aviation industry participant **or beneficiary** if the Minister is of the opinion that the loss, damage or liability claimed is principally the fault of **that** aviation industry participant **or beneficiary, as the case may be**.
+    **(5)** Despite subsection (1), the Minister is not required to indemnify an aviation industry participant or beneficiary if the Minister is of the opinion that the loss, damage or liability claimed is principally the fault of that aviation industry participant or beneficiary, as the case may be.

 ### Section 287